-Disorders such as bronchitis, emphysema, and asthma are all disorders caused by particles, gases, or some sort of airborne irritant will cause damage to a part of the respiratory system and oftentimes leads to difficulty breathing.
+Disorders such as bronchitis, emphysema, and asthma are all disorders caused by particles, gases or some sort of airborne irritant will cause damage to a part of the respiratory system and often leads to difficulty breathing.

-Bronchitis occurs when pollution increases mucus secretions causing mucus to accumulate in the airways.
+Bronchitis occurs when pollution or a virus increases mucus secretions causing mucus to accumulate in the airways.
 There's usually a lot of coughing and difficulty breathing associated with bronchitis.

 Emphysema is another type of disorder caused by irritants.
-The lungs will become inflamed due to these irritants which leads to the lungs becoming inelastic.
-If the lungs are inelastic, they can't exchange gases as efficiently as they normally would.
+The lungs will become inflamed due to these irritants, which leads to the lungs becoming inelastic.
+If the lungs are inelastic, they can't exchange gases as efficiently as they usually would.

-Pneumonia occurs when a virus, bacteria, or fungi are inhaled, and then affects the lungs.
-It causes fluid build up within the lungs and the fluid occupies space that air would normally fill, making it difficult to breath.
+Pneumonia occurs when a virus, bacteria, or fungi are inhaled and infects the lungs.
+It causes fluid buildup within the lungs.
+That fluid occupies space that air would usually fill, making it difficult to breathe.

-Tuberculosis, or TB, is a lung infection caused by a bacterium which causes patches of lung tissue to be destroyed.
-If left untreated it can be fatal because gases are not being exchanged as properly as they should, which is essential for maintenance of cells and tissue.
-A vaccine against tuberculosis does exist, so in the United States, it's generally not too big of an issue.
+Tuberculosis, or TB, is a lung infection caused by a bacterium that causes patches of lung tissue to be destroyed.
+If left untreated, it can be fatal because gases are not being exchanged properly, which is essential for the maintenance of cells and tissue.
+A vaccine against tuberculosis does exist, so in the United States, it's generally not a common or fatal issue.

 Sleep apnea is another disorder of the respiratory system that occurs when sensors in the brain that detect oxygen and carbon dioxide levels don't properly function and breathing patterns are disrupted.
 When a person is sleeping, sometimes their breathing will temporarily stop.
 This can be dangerous and is most prevalent in elderly or obese people.